KaustubhPatange/navigator/navigator-compose/README.md

 **What are the benefits?**

-Handles navigation with proper backpress events & animations.
-No Fragments needed, pure `@Composable` navigation with backstack that survives configuration change as well as process death.
+- Handles forward, backward navigation supporting multiple backstack.
+- Automatically handles backpress events (to go up the stack).
+- No Fragments needed, pure @Composable navigation.
+- The library also provides some built-in animations when navigating to other screens (check the sample app).
+- All the navigation states are preserved across configuration change & process death.

 ## Implementation